 The objective is to increase production, local income and food and nutritional security for smallholder farmers.

-The cotton sector is the basis of the rural economy and agribusiness in Benin, with an estimated contribution of 13% of GDP.
-This represents about 70% of the total value of exports and 35% of tax revenue (excluding customs).
-The cotton sector is seen as a strategic tool to combat poverty.
-The commercialization of cotton seeds yields more than CFA 70 billion annually for 300,000 farmers, generating indirect income for about three million people.
-Cotton is grown in dryland by almost a third of Benin’s farmers and occupies about 20% of the cultivated area.
+The commercialisation of cotton seeds brings in more than 70 billion CFA annually for 300,000 farmers, generating indirect income for around three million people.
+Cotton is grown in rainfed mode by almost a third of Benin’s farmers and occupies around 20 per cent of the cultivated area.
 The main production areas are in the north and centre of the country.

 The cotton culture declined significantly after Kenya adopted structural adjustment programmes imposed by the International Monetary Fund (IMF), which resulted in an almost totally open and liberalized regime in the sector and an expressive privatization program.
 Consequently, there has been a sharp drop in domestic industrial demand for fibre, in addition to a drastic reduction in the budgetary resources available for the promotion of culture and financing of the system.
 Despite this, the sector was identified as an important future economic factor.
 According to the country’s Agricultural and Food Authority, cotton production in Kenya can support up to 200,000 farmers, with the potential to benefit eight million people in the areas affected by draught.